cponeill/Consensys-Academy-Final-Project/README.md

 # Consensys Academy Final Project

 This project is an implementation of a simple React app that interacts with the Ethereum testnet chain Rinkeby.
-The user enters text into a form, clicks the `send transaction` button, and uses `Metamask to submit` the transaction.
-Once that is complete, the app will output some text underneath the form informing the user the text was successfully submitted to the blockchain.
+The user enters text into a form, clicks the `send transaction` button, uses `Metamask to submit` the transaction and then sends the text to the Ethereum blockchain and IPFS.
+Once that is complete, the app will output some text underneath the form informing the user the text was successfully submitted to the blockchain and IPFS.
+Running the app locally is much faster than the production version so please keep that in mind.

 ## Running the app successfully